enibigir/trackingvertexing/_episodes/01-The five basic track variables.md

 The C++-equivalent is hidden below.
 > ## C++ version
-> Update your `EDAnalyzer` adding the following lines:
+> Following up in the previous C++ example, the following lines can be added to the PrintOutTracks plugin (the `EDAnalyzer`).
 >
 > To class declaration:
 > ~~~